chorus96/DDRMemoryController/rtl/readme.md

 The RTL directory contains the synthesizable implementation of a multi-channel DDR4 Memory Controller.

-The design is hierarchically structured into:
+The architecture is hierarchically partitioned into:

-- Frontend (Request/Repsonse arbitration + scheduling)
+- **Frontend** – Request/Response arbitration and scheduling
-- Backend (Rank/Bank-level parallelism + RD/WR Data serving/receiving)
+- **Backend** – Rank/Bank-level parallelism and timing-aware command execution

 ## Architecture Diagram